igorkll/mkbootable/README.md

 * --mode - auto/graphic/console select one of the launch modes for your application.
 By default, the mode is automatically defined as graphical for binary files and text for shell scripts. but it's better to specify it explicitly.
 * --boot-logo - you can set a custom boot logo .png
 * --chroot - you can specify a chroot script to modify the system during the image build stage.
+* --packages - add additional packages to the system. separation by ","
-* --wifi-name - the name of the wifi network for automatic connection (NOT IMPLEMENTED AT THE MOMENT)
+* --wifi-name - the name of the wifi network for automatic connection
-* --wifi-password - the password of the wifi network for automatic connection (NOT IMPLEMENTED AT THE MOMENT)
+* --wifi-password - the password of the wifi network for automatic connection
+* --wifi-security - the security of the wifi network for automatic connection. there is usually no need to change this.
 * --output - output path to the boot image
 * --syslbuild - the path to the syslbuild directory. it will be detected automatically if your syslbuild is installed using the standard path in /opt/syslbuild

+## wifi-security variants
+please note that this field must correspond to the actual type of encryption of your network
+if you have selected an encryption mode that requires a password (for example, default) and the password is not specified, an attempt will be made to connect without encryption
+* wpa-psk (default)
+* sae
+* owe - password-free encryption
+* none - without encryption

 ## flags
 * --root-privileges - the application in the image will have root privileges